liampulles/cabiria/README.md

     cabiria generate LesVampires1915.mkv LesVampires1915.srt LesVampires1915.ass
 ```

-## Planned Usage
+## 🗡️ Planned Usage

 * `cabiria resync`: Sync external subtitles to intertitles

-## Contributing
+## 🗡️ Contributing

-If you wish to help out on this project: head on over to the Wiki to set up your development environment!
+If you wish to make a change, then I suggest making an issue for your proposal.
+If you're interested in helping out more generally, then <a href="mailto:me@liampulles.com">drop me a mail</a>.

-## License
+## 🗡️ License

 See [LICENSE](LICENSE)